tosc-rs/mnemos/rfcs/0000-wifi-buddy-interface.md

   host?
 Or, is using the WiFi Buddy SoM's onboard USB-serial hardware sufficient for debugging purposes?

+  * If we do forward `trace-proto` to the CPU, is this done over the same SPI link as the modem data path?
+Or do we use the WiFi Buddy's UART pins?

 - **What control messages are necessary?** Eventually, we'll need to enumerate what control messages will need to be exchanged in order to implement the required functionality.